 Like all trusts, a testamentary trust allows the creator to stipulate how the assets contained in the trust will be disbursed.
 People often use testamentary trusts if they want to be able to specify when they leave their assets to a beneficiary.
 For instance, a parent might not want to leave their assets to their child until he or she turns 18 or graduates from college.
 The trust terminates when the beneficiary receives the specified assets.

 Who Does a Testamentary Trust Involve?

-A testamentary trust involves four parties.
+A testamentary trust involves three parties.
 The grantor or settlor is the person who creates the trust in order to transfer his or her assets.
 The beneficiary is the person or entity who is the recipient of the assets.
 The trustee handles the trust and manages the assets until the beneficiary takes over.

 For example, a settlor may have a 3-year-old daughter to whom he or she wants to leave a certain amount of assets.
 The settlor could name his or her brother as the trustee, meaning that the brother will be responsible for managing the assets until the settlor’s daughter reaches the age of 18, or whichever milestone the settlor marked in the will.
-Once the settlor’s daughter, who is the the trustee, turns 18, she will receive the assets and the trust will terminate.
+Once the settlor’s daughter, who is the beneficiary, turns 18, she will receive the assets and the trust will terminate.